 Six Causal Questions

-Without any philosophical complexities, we can present the doctrine of six perspectives by noting the six questions necessary to present a complete understanding of causality—What, When, Where, Why, Who, and How.
+Without undue complexities, we can state the doctrine of six perspectives by noting the six questions necessary to completely describe causality—What, When, Where, Why, Who, and How.
 If any of these questions remain unanswered, causality is incomplete.

-As we can see, the answer to any of these questions underdetermines the answer to others.
-What happens—i.e., the events that occur in the universe—can happen in different places, times, by different people, in different ways, and for different reasons.
+Then we must note that the answer to one of these questions underdetermines the answer to others.
+What happens—i.e., the events that occur in the universe—can happen in different places, and times, caused by different people, in different ways, and for different reasons.

-These six questions are not mutually independent.
-For example, since tanks did not exist at a certain time, hence, they could not be mobilized for war at that time.
-The use of tanks in the answer to “how” would not work with some answers to “when”.
-Similarly, religious reasons for war may not be valid explanations for war at arbitrary times, because that religion may not have existed then.
-So, a certain answer to “when” would not work with a certain answer to “why”.
-Thus, even as the six questions are different, they are not independent.
+We could go on listing how the answers to each of the six questions underdetermine the answers to the other five questions, but it would greatly elongate this post.
+Therefore, we can summarize: Even as the six questions are different, they are not independent.
 Arbitrary combinations of answers will not work, but many combinations will.
 We cannot reduce the six questions to one, and we cannot provide answers to each question independently.
 There has to be a relation between answers, but many variations are possible.

-Likewise, new problems of indeterminism appear in which the same event in the same place and time could be caused by a different particle, by the intersection of different trajectories, or due to different forces.
+Likewise, indeterminism reappears in science if the same event in the same place and time could be caused by a different particle, by the intersection of different trajectories, or due to different forces.
 This is just like saying that if I did not do something, then someone else could, in a different way, for alternative reasons.
-Even if what, when, and where are fixed, the who is not.
-Once the who changes, then the how can also change potentially—each individual can cause the same event differently.
-Likewise, they could do it for different reasons—so the why could also be potentially different.
+Even if what, when, and where are fixed by observation, the who, why, and how are not.

-What we mean by “indeterminism” in science is simply this—there are six different questions, and fixing the answer to one doesn’t fix the answer to others.
-While science began in a model of determinism where six questions were collapsed into one, indeterminism separates these six questions.
+Indeterminism in science is simply the fact that there are six distinct questions, and fixing the answer to one doesn’t fix the answer to others.
+Determinism in science collapsed the six questions into one, whereas indeterminism in science separates these six questions.

 The Problem of Contradictions

 We have two possible approaches to this problem.
-One, where we can say that we will one day find a complete description of reality in which six questions become one and they are answered without a contradiction.
+One, where we can say that we will one day find a complete description of reality in which six questions will be reduced to one and then answered completely without a contradiction.
 Two, where we can say that these six questions cannot be reconciled in any theory, and science will forever remain incomplete.
 Different people prefer different kinds of answers.

 The View of Complementarity

 There is also a third view in which there are six questions, and even as they cannot be reduced to a single question, they can co-exist as six complementary perspectives on reality.
-So, if you want an answer to one of the six questions, you shift into a different perspective and get the answer to that specific question.
+So, if you want an answer to one of the six questions, you shift into a certain type of perspective and get the answer to that specific question.
 But the answers you get from that perspective will not fully determine the answers to the other five questions.
-You will also not get the answers to all the six questions.
+You will also not get the answers to all the six questions within a single perspective.
 To know something completely, you have to look at the same thing from six perspectives, each time obtaining an answer to one of the six questions.
 The six together are the full truth.

 Complementarity doesn’t mean independence.
 While there are many how, when, where, who, and why of what happens, any random how, why, where, who, and why doesn’t answer what happens.
 So, there is some connection between the six questions.
 This connection appears as the probabilities of atomic theory.
 While we cannot accurately predict where, when, how, why, and who, we can say that certain things are more and less likely.
 The more or less likelihood of something happening becomes the probability of atomic theory predictions.

-This problem can never be overcome in the classical deterministic sense because we cannot find a single description that answers all six questions.
-We have to rather find a description in which we need six different perspectives.
+This problem can never be overcome in the classical deterministic sense because we cannot find a single description or perspective that will answer all the six questions.
+We have to rather find a description in which we need six different perspectives, to be used alternately.

 The Fungibility of Six Perspectives